ataima/next_v2/README.md

-# next_v2
+THis project i the porting on multiplatform   of an old project named next.
-Merlino PLC ladder program rebuild from scratch
+It's  a ladder program to implement code for Merlino Virtual CPU.
-1) pass from windows to QT for MAC linux suppport
+Set new name to meLa : me Ladder abbreviation